haziqfakhrie/Stage-6/README.md

 # System Architecture

 The proposed system architecture involves using an ESP8266 microcontroller along with ultrasonic for water level monitoring.
-The data collected by the sensors is then transmitted to a cloud server using the MQTT protocol via CloudMQTT.
+The data collected by the sensors is then transmitted to a cloud server using the MQTT protocol via EMQX.
 The cloud server stores the data in an MYSQL database, which is accessible through an API built using Django Framework.
 Finally, the data is visualized through a dashboard created using Grafana, providing real-time insights into the water tank level.
 This system architecture offers a complete end-to-end solution for water level monitoring enabling businesses to make informed decisions about their water usage and optimize their carwash operations.

 ![Alt text](https://github.com/haziqfakhrie/Stage-6/blob/fda703dc1857baf682b8524acf2045ce4e81c795/Images/Software%20Engineering%20Project%20System%20Architecture%20(1).png)

 # Sensor & Devices

 ## Protocol
-The MQTT protocol using cloudMQTT is an ideal choice for IoT projects due to its lightweight and efficient communication model, as well as its ability to handle a large number of connected devices.
-CloudMQTT is a cloud-based broker service that provides a scalable and reliable platform for hosting MQTT-based IoT applications.
-It offers various plans that allow for customization of the number of connections, data transfer limits, and security features to suit the specific needs of the project.
-The MQTT protocol using cloudMQTT is a suitable choice for this IoT project due to its lightweight and efficient communication model, ability to handle a large number of connected devices, and support for secure and reliable communication.
-It offers a scalable and reliable platform for hosting MQTT-based IoT applications, making it ideal for a water tank monitoring system
+Using the MQTT protocol with EMQ X as the MQTT broker is an excellent choice for IoT projects like a water tank monitoring system.
+MQTT's lightweight and efficient communication model makes it ideal for resource-constrained devices such as ESP32.
+EMQ X, an open-source MQTT broker, provides a reliable platform for hosting MQTT-based IoT applications.
+It offers scalability, high availability, and security features like TLS encryption and authentication, ensuring efficient and secure communication between the ESP32 devices and the server.
+With EMQ X, you can handle a large number of connected devices, facilitate real-time data exchange, and ensure reliable communication for your water tank monitoring system.

 ## Sensors